pmusaraj/dart-sass/README.md

-# Dart Sass Wrapper
+# Compile SCSS using Dart Sass

-This gem uses the Dart Sass executables to compile stylesheets.
+This gem uses the Dart Sass executable to compile your stylesheets.

 ## Installation